CodeAndCake/AppsFromScratch/sessions/01/README.md

 [![](assets/monochrome_moqup.png)](https://app.moqups.com/aimeebethmj@gmail.com/424uOp4p55/view/page/a80b23701)

-### Data

-We'll show you how to create structured data, aka a **database**.

-No scary formula or data crunching though!

-Later on you can change the data to make your app serve your own purposes.
+This is what we're focusing on today.

 ### Logic

-We'll teach you how to use JavaScript to assign *behaviour* to your interface, coding logic like `if you click this button, then do XYZ`.
+Next week we'll teach you how to use JavaScript to assign *behaviour* to your interface, coding logic like `if you click this button, then do XYZ`.

 We'll also show you that you don't need to write all this code from scratch.
 There are plenty of ready-made code *libraries* that you can use in your own project.
 No need to reinvent the wheel!

+### Data

+We'll show you how to create structured data, aka a **database**.

+No scary formula or data crunching though!

+On week 5 and 6 you will change the data to make your app serve your own purposes.

 # Let's code

-A few tips before we start coding:
+A few **tips** before we start coding:

 * You don't need to understand everything right away, it will slowly make more and more sense as you look at it over time.

 * You don't have to bust your brain to remember everything either!
-Give your brain a break!

 * If you're not sure how to do something, get into the practice of *googling* it!
 All the answers are out there.
 Being able to find them is a real skill that all coders continue to hone.

-* Good coders don't type - always copy-paste where possible!
+* Good coders don't type - always **copy-paste** where possible!

 ### Copy